 The Merrion Square area also includes several hotels, ranging from 2* to 5* standard (the Shelbourne Hotel and Merrion Hotel respectively).

 Merrion Square also has many associations with significant figures in Ireland’s political and cultural history and among the many famous residents who have lived on Merrion Square are Daniel O’Connell, Oscar Wilde and William Butler Yeats.

 The centre of Merrion Square is a public park, owned by Dublin City Council – a wonderful resource that has seen several major improvements in recent years to to re-instate the Georgian features of the park.

-Merrion Square, the heart of Georgian Dublin, has an exciting cultural and events programme happening this year which is positioning it as a “go-to” place for national and international culture seekers.
-Enabled by Fáilte Ireland, the stakeholders and community around Merrion Square have come together to build awareness of the area’s rich history and heritage, and to stimulate civic pride.
-This is especially apt for 2012 as Merrion Square is celebrating its 250th anniversary.
+Merrion Square, the heart of Georgian Dublin, has a year round cultural and events programme to promote the area as a “go-to” place for national and international culture seekers.
+Enabled by Fáilte Ireland, the stakeholders and community around Merrion Square have come together through the Merrion Square Innovation Network to build awareness of the area’s rich history and heritage, and to stimulate civic pride.